-In the Dahbian War, the Destarion led sixteen tours with The Friends of Erokell, although by this stage it was more than slightly outgunned and outclassed – by its allies if not by the opposition.
-It was single-handedly responsible for wiping out seven colonies and two seed ships, a feat only barely topped by Glorious Erokell itself, flagship of the Friends.
-The Destarion earned itself the nickname Dahbis’bluo, destroyer of Dahbia.
+In the Dahbian War, the Destarion led sixteen tours with The Friends of Erokell, although by this stage she was more than slightly outgunned and outclassed – by her allies if not by the opposition.
+She was single-handedly responsible for wiping out seven colonies and two seed ships, a feat only barely topped by Glorious Erokell itself, flagship of the Friends.
+The Destarion earned herself the nickname Dahbis’bluo, destroyer of Dahbia.

 During the Black Lieutenant Witch-hunts, the old God-tooth neither ran convoy duties nor military tours, but acted as a transport for displaced refugees.
-On its third run through the Shooga resistance blockade, it was intercepted by agents later tentatively linked to Nnal’s Imp.
-It was locked down for seventy-eight hours, during which time every living thing on board was systematically mutilated, killed and posed.
-The Destarion was sent on its way on autopilot, carrying a cargo of over thirty million butchered carcasses.
+On her third run through the Shooga resistance blockade, she was intercepted by agents later tentatively linked to Nnal’s Imp.
+She was locked down for seventy-eight hours, during which time every living thing on board was systematically mutilated, killed and posed.
+The Destarion was sent on her way on autopilot, carrying a cargo of over thirty million butchered carcasses.